 International schools have students at the preschool, primary and secondary levels and offer a variety of curricula, from globally-recognised frameworks to country-specific teaching methods.
 International education can differ significantly; even schools that align with the same curricula often vary in terms of academic rigour, the language of instruction, teacher training and admission criteria.
 It is important for parents to understand all of these areas so they can make the best decision for their children.
 They must also determine what areas are essential for their children, such as extra support, language opportunities or athletic development.
 With this in mind, parents are advised to research schools carefully and begin the application process early.
 It is worth noting that some international schools will not take children mid-way through the academic year so this is something to consider if individual circumstances may require this.

-International schools typically have a highly competitive and merit-based admissions process, requiring students to provide test scores or take entrance exams.
+International schools typically have a highly competitive and merit-based school admission process, requiring students to provide test scores or take entrance exams.
 However, there are some schools that are non-selective in their admissions criteria.
 If parents plan to move their children into an international school in the future it is important to start this research early.
 This ensures that parents are able to support their children through tests or pre-admission study so they have the best chance at gaining a place at the school of their choice.

 While public schools in Singapore strictly follow the MOE’s protocols and guidance, international schools have greater flexibility in how they govern themselves and their respective education system.
 International schools will follow the MOE’s minimum standards for teacher qualifications, however from that point forward the schools are autonomous in their decisions around curricula methodology, grading methods and age admission.
 While this allows the schools to cater to their students’ needs, it also means there can be a wide variation in teaching between institutions.
 Parents should be aware of this if they think they may change their school mid-term, as the inconsistencies in curricula could be disruptive for the student.